chaseedge/no-hungry-kids-scraping/README.md

 How To Use This
 ---------------
+Python Version 3.7.6

 1. Run `pip install -r requirements.txt` to install dependencies
-2. Run `python idaho.py` or other state
+2. Run `python app.py` or other state
+3. Select output format between .csv, .json, xlsx

 Testing
 -------
-To be added.
+Testing to be added